minaBonyadi/mankala-game/README.md

 ## Features

-- Game is ready just for (Real to Bot) player strategy right now
+- Game is ready just for (Real to Bot) player strategy, the board designed for 1 to 6 pits with 6 maximum stones right now
 - Including Api for exposing this application services to the client
 - With swagger-ui which helps to call Api's services (swagger-ui add: [http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config])
 - Strategy design pattern has implemented for different types of playing like (REAL TO REAL, BOT TO BOT, REAL TO BOT)